MuhammadRidha7/Shia/README.md

 `Tabaqat al Kubra, vol 3, page 40` `Tarikh Tabari, vol 3, page 159`

 Aisha disliked saying the name of Ali: \
-Aisha said: When the sickness of The Prophet worsened, he would be carried around by Abbas and another person, while his feet would touch the ground.
+Aisha said: When the sickness of The Prophet (pbuh) worsened, he would be carried around by Abbas and another person, while his feet would touch the ground.
 Ibn Abbas asked Ubaydullah: Do you know who that other person was?
 Ubaydullah said no. Ibn Abbas said: He was Ali ibn Abi Talib. \
 `Bukhari, vol 1, page 83`

 Aisha could not think of Ali nicely. \
 `Musnad Ahmad, vol 6, page 228, hadith 25956` `Fat-h ul Bari, by Ibn Hajar, vol 2, page 156` `Umdat ul Qari, vol 5, page 192`

 **Abu Bakr:** \
-I saw The Prophet, Ali, Fatima, Hasan and Husayn under a tent, he said: O Muslims!
+I saw The Prophet (pbuh), Ali, Fatima, Hasan and Husayn under a tent, he said: O Muslims!
 I surrender to who surrenders to the people of the tent.
 I will be at war with who goes to war with them.
 No one loves us except blessed people born of pure marriage.
 No one hates us except miserable people born of Zina. \
 `Riyadh un Nadharah, vol 2, page 489`

 **The Prophet (pbuh):** \